Attitude Era: Ministry of Darkness

-The women's division
+Women's division

-The original Divas
+Original Divas

 Sable during a WWF tour in England in April 1998.
 She was the first WWF female wrestler to refer to herself as a Diva.

 In August 1995, WWF debuted Tammy Lynn Sytch as "Sunny".
 According to the Toronto Sun, she was able to use "sex appeal, looks and serious wrestling moves" to become famous beyond wrestling, and was named by AOL as the "most downloaded woman of the year" in 1996.
-Rena Mero made her WWF debut at WrestleMania XII in March 1996; using the name "Sable", she escorted Hunter Hearst Helmsley to the ring when he faced The Ultimate Warrior, and her first major angle involved her then real-life husband "Wildman" Marc Mero.
+Rena Mero made her WWF debut at WrestleMania XII in March 1996; using the name "Sable", she escorted Hunter Hearst Helmsley to the ring when he faced Ultimate Warrior, and her first major angle involved her then real-life husband "Wildman" Marc Mero.
 The WWF used both Sunny and Sable in selling sex during 1996, occurring before the Attitude Era and influencing what would later come.
 Sable quickly eclipsed both her husband and Sunny in popularity, first leading to her becoming an in-ring performer, and later to the reinstatement of the WWF Women's Championship.

 Sable would become the first WWF female to refer to herself as a "Diva"; the term would be coined and shortly thereafter became the official title for WWF's female performers.
 The use of Sable as an on-screen character was increasingly sexual, including competing in the first "bikini contest" against Jacqueline at Fully Loaded: In Your House.
 Her on-screen popularity resulted in her breaking through into mainstream pop culture, becoming the first wrestler to appear on the cover of Playboy.
 Sable was considered the "blonde bombshell", the usage of Sable's appealing appearance to draw more male viewers reignited the interest in the women's division and wrestling journalist Dave Meltzer has described her as a "huge ratings draw".
 Sable later said that it was written into her contract that she was not allowed to take bumps.
 Even rival WCW's management was worried about Sable's attractiveness being a huge drawing factor for male viewers during that time.

 The Sable character would eventually be transitioned into a heel, and soon after the relationship between the WWF and Mero would break down, with Mero filing a $110 million lawsuit, saying that the WWF had become increasingly "obscene, titillating, vulgar and unsafe", and alleged that she was asked to perform in lesbian storylines, as well as being requested to strip on live television.
 Sable's rise in popularity was repeated by Chyna, who would be featured in a more prominent role; in addition to being prominently featured in legitimate wrestling matches against both women and men, she would also be featured twice on the cover of Playboy, and her autobiography reached number one on The New York Times Best Seller list, the fourth by a wrestler to achieve the feat.
 Miss Kitty, who was Chyna's manager, notably flashed her breasts during Armageddon 1999, consenting to do in a WWF attempt to attract more 18-34-year-old males.